lukeecust/blog/_posts/2025-06-22-bayesian-linear-regression.md

 ## Summary

 Bayesian linear regression shifts us from seeking a single "best answer" to embracing and quantifying uncertainty.
 Understanding the mathematical principles behind it, we can see that `BayesianRidge` is an elegant application of this theory, while `PyMC` provides a powerful and general path when the theory cannot be directly solved.

-I hope this mathematically detailed version helps you understand Bayesian linear regression more thoroughly, and enables you to comfortably choose between the convenience of Scikit-learn and the power of PyMC!